scikit-hep/pyhf/README.rst

    Observed: 0.3599840922126626, Expected: 0.3599840922126626

-Finally, you can also use the command line interface that ``pyhf`` provides which should produce the following JSON output:
+Finally, you can also use the command line interface that ``pyhf`` provides

 .. code:: bash